savoirfairelinux/dhtnet/README.md

 ### Dsh: Distributed shell

-dsh is a Distributed Shell program that enables peers to establish connections with other peers in a Distributed Hash Table (DHT) network and execute a binary on the remote target.
+dsh is a Distributed Shell command-line that enables peers to establish connections with other peers in a Distributed Hash Table (DHT) network and execute a binary on the remote target.

 #### Setting up the Server (Listening) and Default Command